-Study Target population Intervention summary Type of evidence Intervention cost Results on utilization and costs of care Chaiyachati et al., Medicaid 2018 beneficiaries Patients of an internal medicine practice in West Philadelphia were offered prescheduled, free Lyft rides to primary care appointments.
+Study Target population Intervention summary Type of evidence Intervention cost Results on utilization and costs of care Chaiyachati et al., 2018 Medicaid beneficiaries Patients of an internal medicine practice in West Philadelphia were offered prescheduled, free Lyft rides to primary care appointments.
 Nonrandomized trial with comparison group (n=394 in intervention group, 392 Average cost per ride: \$8.10 Uptake of ridesharing was low among intervention group (19.8%) and no significant difference was found between show rates among intervention and Show rates for 2.5-month period at intervention practice were compared to show rates of similar, control practice in West Philadelphia which did not offer transportation. in control group) control arm.
-Chaiyachati et al., 2018 Medicaid beneficiaries Difference-in-difference study with comparison group (n=194 in intervention group, 312 in comparison group) Moderate evidence Not given At the rideshare practice, statistically significant improvement in show rate from 54% to 68%.
+Chaiyachati et al., 2018 Medicaid beneficiaries Patients of an internal medicine practice in West Philadelphia were offered prescheduled, free Lyft rides to primary care appointments.
+Show rates for 2.5-month period at intervention practice were compared to show rates of similar, control practice in West Philadelphia which did not offer transportation. study with comparison group (n=194 in intervention group, 312 in Not given At the rideshare practice, statistically significant improvement in show rate from 54% to 68%.
 At control practice, decline in show rate from 60% to 51%.
-Hughes- Cromwick et al., 2005 Nationally representative sample of transportation disadvantaged people often representing low-income, older adults with chronic conditions Sample identified using NHIS and MEPS datasets.
-Cost-benefit analysis (n=3.6 million) Moderate evidence Depending on medical condition and geography, NEMT costs ranged from \$13-\$46 per ride Providing NEMT was estimated to save \$927 per patient with diabetes, \$333 per patient with asthma, and \$2,743 per patient with heart disease.
+Hughes- Cromwick et al., Nationally representative Sample identified using NHIS and MEPS datasets.
+Cost-benefit analysis (n=3.6 million) Depending on medical condition Providing NEMT was estimated to save \$927 per patient with diabetes, \$333 per patient with asthma, 2005 sample of transportation disadvantaged people often representing low-income, older adults with chronic conditions Study estimates cost-effectiveness of providing NEMT for patients with 12 types of chronic conditions or preventive medical needs.
+Moderate evidence and geography, NEMT costs ranged from \$13-\$46 per ride and \$2,743 per patient with heart disease.